-Bryna Bozart is the founder and director of the Charlotte Spirituality Center.
+Bryna Bozart is Founding Director of the Charlotte Spirituality Center.
 She brings 24 years of experience as Chaplain of the Carolinas Health Care System, received her certificate for supervisory training of Spiritual Directors from “Together in the Mystery Supervisor Program” associated with San Francisco Theological Seminary.
 Bryna holds a Doctor of Ministry degree from the Graduate Theological Foundation, a Masters of Pastoral Ministry from Loyola University, and a BA in secondary education from Meredith College.
 She is certified by NACC and offers Spiritual Direction in private practice at St. Luke’s parish in Mint Hill, NC.

 Within the community, Bryna is a founding member of both R.A.I.N.
 (Regional AIDS Interfaith Network) and the Charlotte Diversity Council.
 She has served as a consulting chaplain to Florence Crittenton House, and as a spiritual advisor to International House.
 She has sat on the advisory board of The Sisters of Mercy and the House of Prayer Retreat Center in Hot Springs, NC, and was an early participant in Mecklenburg Ministries.

-Linda Flynn is a co-director of the Charlotte Spirituality Center and Director of the CSC at The Oratory, Rock Hill, SC.
-She has been practicing spiritual direction and facilitating prayer groups for over twelve years in the Charlotte community.
+Linda Flynn is Executive Director of the Charlotte Spirituality Center.
+She has been practicing spiritual direction and facilitating prayer groups for over fourteen years in North Carolina.
 A spiritual director and retreat leader, she specializes in Ignatian Spirituality, discernment, twelve step recovery, the enneagram and veterans spiritual care.
-With a degree in Hospitality Management, she received her spiritual direction training with the Jesuits in Raleigh, NC, her certificate from the Charlotte Spirituality Center and her supervisory certificate from “Together in the Mystery Supervision Program” associated with San Francisco Theological Seminary.
+With a degree in Hospitality Management, she received her spiritual direction training with the Jesuits in Raleigh, her certification from the Charlotte Spirituality Center and her supervisory certificate from “Together in the Mystery Supervision Program” associated with San Francisco Theological Seminary.
+She also trained with the Enneagram Institute and teaches didactics at various venues in the community.
+Linda is a member of the Charlotte Emergent Cohort, Mecklenburg Ministries, and Spiritual Directors International.
 A teacher at the CSC and The Oratory Center for Spirituality, Linda is a progressive, ecumenical Catholic-Christian, a mother of five and loves community!
 Linda is also the co-founder of the annual event “Blanket Banquet” for the homeless in Charlotte.
 Her hero is Dorothy Day.

 Pat Davies has a BA in French and MS in Education.
 She completed two training programs in Spiritual Direction through the Archdiocese of New York and the Center for Spirituality and Justice.
 She has more than 10 years experience in individual Spiritual Direction, 8 day Silent Retreats, the Ignatian Spiritual Exercises, themed retreats and days of Recollection.
-Her parish is St. Therese in Mooresville, NC.
-She is the mother of 2 grown children and a 6 year old grandson.
+She is a member of St. Therese in Mooresville, NC.
+Pat is the mother of 2 grown children and a 6 year old grandson.